The exact position of an object or place, measured within the spatial coordinates of a grid system.

 A philosophy that adheres to the teachings of the Chinese philosopher Confucius.
 It shows the way to ensure a stable government and an orderly society in the present world and stresses a moral code of conduct.

-The spread of a disease, an innovation, or cultural traits through direct contact with another person or another place.
+The spread of a disease, an innovation, or cultural traits through direct contact with another person or another place, spreading in waves.

 a language that began as a pidgin language but was later adopted as the mother tongue by a people in a place of the mother tongue